jackleslie/html-styled/README.md

 The syntax is a little bit clunky, and gets a bit harder to read as we add more and more css rules.
 And if we wanted to make it responsive, e.g change the font size on smaller screens, we'd need to give it a class name and write some bulky CSS media queries.
+We also can't access selectors like `:hover` at all this way.

 Using this package means that we get a nicer style props syntax, and can easily make this responsive using [Styled System's responsive style](https://styled-system.com/responsive-styles) syntax.